 2020 Date TBD

 The multi-day event features a Master Chef Dinner on Friday evening, and all-day Saturday festival featuring tastings, demonstrations by celebrity and local talent, celebrity chef book signings, Burger Battle, Top Bartender’s Showdown and a live musical performance.
 The food and wine festival benefits local and national charitable organizations, with past beneficiaries including Paul Newman’s Hole in the Wall Gang Camp, James Beard Foundation, Greenwich Breast Cancer Alliance and more.

 The Delaware Wine and Beer Festival was the State’s first “official” wine and beer festival.
 In fact, it was the first of its kind, and still the only one that features all of Delaware’s breweries, wineries and distilleries.
 The festival includes music, performers, games, DJ’s, and access to a select number of local eateries featuring gourmet foods and Delaware delicacies.
 There will be vendors and a wine store with discounted prices on bottles or cases of Delaware-made wines.

 Oct.
 11, 2020, Wilmington, Delaware

-This annual one-day wine festival on the Sunday before Columbus Day is a celebration of all things Italian and is regarded as one of the East Coast’s top Italian-American wine and food events.
+This annual one-day wine festival on the Sunday before Columbus Day is a celebration of all things Italian and is regarded as one of the East Coast’s top Italian-American food and wine festivals.
 Sample fine wines from all regions of Italy and savor mouth-watering food from Greater Wilmington’s top Italian restaurants.
 Enjoy live entertainment, dancing, a bocce ball tournament, an Italian beer garden, vendor displays and hand-crafted wine and homemade gravy contests.